Displacement Current - Definition, Formula, FAQs

 What is Displacement Current?

-A displacement current is a current which occurs when an electric field changes in time, for example in a capacitor which is charging or discharging.
+A displacement current is a current that occurs when an electric field changes in time, for example in a capacitor that is charging or discharging.
 It doesn’t actually involve any flow of charges at all, but it causes an electromagnetic field to change smoothly, like a current.
-This concept has an explanation for how electric and magnetic fields interact when there’s not moving charges.
+This concept has an explanation for how electric and magnetic fields interact when there are no moving charges.

 Mathematically, it is represented as,